Apheliont/TinyShopApp/README.md

 ## _Most useless shop ever.
 You love it!_

-TinyShop is a online e-comerce shop written in Blazor C#
+TinyShop is an online e-comerce shop written in Blazor C#

 ## Features